 Our outfitting shop at Clearwater Historic Lodge stocks the lures we personally use and recommend for having the best chance at netting the big one.

-Save time by applying for your fishing license with the Minnesota Department of Natural Resources.
+Save time by securing for your fishing license online with the Minnesota Department of Natural Resources.
 We do not sell them from our lodge so be sure to secure before you arrive!